Nomads Motorcycle Club Trials Section :: Race Regulations

 11. RIDERS BRIEFING:

-Riders briefing will take place at the venue from 09H30 to 09H45.
+Riders briefing will take place at the venue from 09H45 to 10H00.

-All competitors are to attend the riders briefing, all competitors are required to be present at the beginning of the briefing (09H45) any competitors not being present at the beginning of the briefing will not be eligible to compete in the event.
+All competitors are to attend the riders briefing, and are required to be present at the beginning of the briefing (09H45).
+Any competitors not being present at the beginning of the briefing will not be eligible to compete in the event.

 The start will be at 10H00 directly after the riders briefing.